rlancaste/AstroPi3/README.md

 1. Download latest version of Ubuntu mate https://ubuntu-mate.org/raspberry-pi/
 2. Unzip the xz file.
 You may need special software to do this.
 I used "The UnArchiver" on my mac.
 3. Copy the disk image (img) file you unzipped onto the flash drive.
 Operating System specific instructions are below.
-4. Before you remove the SD Card, You should edit this document in the edit the following file in the Pi-boot partition which should have automatically mounted after the imaging process:
+4. Before you remove the SD Card, You should edit the following file in the Pi-boot partition which should have automatically mounted after the imaging process:

 						/boot/config.txt